 Redwood City partnered with the Coastal Conservancy to implement the Bayfront Canal / Atherton Channel Flood Management Improvement Project, which aims to direct stormwater to salt ponds, enhance habitat, and serve as stormwater detention for the Bayfront Canal and Atherton Channel drainage areas (IRWMP 2013).
 This project would route flows from the Bayfront Canal and Atherton Channel into managed ponds within the Ravenswood Pond Complex and the South Bay Salt Ponds, ultimately resulting in a seasonal wetlands habitat that helps to mitigate flooding in the area.
+This project would mitigate flooding that occurs in parts of Redwood City and North Fair Oaks, an unincorporated area of the county.
 This project is included in the San Francisco Bay IRWMP.